tylew/tylew/Chapman/Spring 2024/CPSC 542: DL & CV/notes/course-notes.md

 - models aren't always 'plug-n-play'
 - models will form a bias around their training data

+## Auto Encoder
+Output should be as close as possible to input

+Check using 'reconstruction-error' -- some loss function

+U-Nets used for segmentation in 2D

 ### Vision
 - Sensors (eyes) gather information about surroundings